 Vulkathunha-Gammon Ranges National Park

-Vulkathunha-Gammon Ranges National Park on the Eyre Peninsula is home to rugged wilderness that’s a haven for many rare and endangered plants and animals.
+Vulkathunha-Gammon Ranges National Park in the Flinders Ranges and Outback region is home to rugged wilderness that’s a haven for many rare and endangered plants and animals.
 Drive about 8 hours from Adelaide and you can explore many hiking trails and 4WD tracks.
 National Parks and Wildlife Service rangers recommend hiking through Weetootla Gorge, home to 800 million-year-old rocks or trekking past an abandoned copper mine on the Monarch Mine Hike.
 If you’ve got a 4WD you can explore the Wortupa Loop Track in your 4WD for views of Mount McKinlay, The Wall, and the chasms of Blue Range.

 Danggali Conservation Park and Wilderness Protection Area

 About 5 hours’ drive north-east of Adelaide, Danggali Conservation Park and Wilderness Protection Area is known for its vast open spaces where red earth contrasts with blue skies.
 There’s very limited phone reception so if you’re looking for a truly remote experience you can enjoy camping, star gazing and walking trails that feature relics of pastoral history.
 The park is a haven for wildlife including rare mallee fowl, small reptile species, red and western grey kangaroos and echidna.
 Camp or stay overnight in the Canopus Quarters, which offer self-contained accommodation for up to 12 people.